sergiofgonzalez/frontend-javascript-sandbox/03-http/04-hello-fetch/README.md

 + Submitting an HTTP GET request to retrieve an image and display it in the HTML document
 + Performing an empty HTTP GET and retrieving results from the server as JSON
 + Sending a JSON encoded HTTP POST and reading results as JSON
 + Sending Form Data using the `FormData` API.
-Note that i wasn't able to properly handle the information on the server side with koa2.
+Note that i wasn't able to properly handle the information on the server side with koa2 (Hint: I'd need to use `multer` for that).

 For further information, review: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch